-- 6. If the generator voltage can not be set at the desired point by adjusting the regulator rheostat, then adjust the voltage adjusting resistor on the regulator.
-Refer to REGULATOR ADJUSTMENTS, under Adjustments. - 7.
-If a hunting condition exists, check the engine governor operation.
+6. If the generator voltage can not be set at the desired point by adjusting the regulator rheostat, then adjust the voltage adjusting resistor on the regulator.
+See REGULATOR ADJUSTMENTS under Adjustments.

+7. If a hunting condition exists, check the engine governor operation.
 See the paragraph on GOVERNOR ADJUSTMENTS.
 If the hunting cannot be eliminated by adjusting the governor, the voltage regulator dashpot must be adjusted.
-Refer to VOLTAGE REGULATOR DASHPOT ADJUSTMENT, under Adjustments.
-The regulator dashpot adjustment is the only adjustment that should ever be attempted on the voltage regulator.
+See VOLTAGE REGULATOR DASHPOT

+(regulator cont'd.)
+ADJUSTMENT under Adjustments.
+The regulator dashpot adjustment is the only adjustment that should ever be attempted on the voltage regulator plug-in unit.